MirelaElla/socratic-chatbot/README.md

 - `chats`: Tracks individual chat sessions with mode selection (Sokrates/Aristoteles)
 - `chat_messages`: Stores individual messages within chat sessions
 - Includes feedback columns: `feedback_rating` (0/1 for thumbs down/up) and `feedback_text`
+- For e-mail verification, just enable the "Confirm email" option in Supabase Authentication settings (under SignIn/Providers).
+Currently, it is disabled to allow easy testing.

 ## Models used
-* OpenAI's `gpt-4`
+* OpenAI's `gpt-4.1`

 # To Do
 - [x] user auth
 - [x] user history logging
 - [x] User feedback system
 - [x] Streaming answers
-- [ ] Analytics dashboard for feedback data (adjust to new DB structure, review SQL syntax)
+- [x] Analytics dashboard for feedback data (adjust to new DB structure, review SQL syntax)
-- [ ] Improve system prompt for socrates chat to be more helpful (less fixed on the book)
+- [x] Improve system prompt for socrates chat to be more helpful (less fixed on the book)
 - [x] Registration issue: Outlook puts the confirmation email into quarantine. --> remove verification step
+- [ ] Test email verification step on Fernuni email (supabase email has been whitelisted by Fernuni)
+- [ ] refactor app code for easier maintenance